hagege/child_themes/plugins/haurand-category-list/haurand-category-list/readme.txt

 == Changelog ==

 = 0.2: November 5, 2024 =
-* Prevent “Keine Anzeige” from being shown in the list
+* Prevent Category “Keine Anzeige” from being shown in the list

 = 0.1: October 27, 2024 =
 * Birthday of haurand-category-list